threefoldfoundation/info_threefold_pub/wiki/decentralization/validators/validators_faq.md

 Yes you can, you can run validators wherever you want.
 You can deploy manually (using code) or through a weblet on a location of choice.

-#### What do you mean per bare metal that is owned and managed by the validator owner.

 #### When will Verification of applications start?

 Starting February 21, 2022